Title

 Facts:

-- White Gold Marine Services, Inc. (White Gold) procured protection and indemnity (P&I) coverage for its vessels from The Steamship Mutual Underwriting Association (Bermuda) Ltd. (Steamship Mutual) through Pioneer Insurance and Surety Corporation (Pioneer) as its local correspondent.
+Petitioner White Gold Marine Services, Inc. procured protection and indemnity (P&I) coverage for its vessels from The Steamship Mutual Underwriting Association (Bermuda) Ltd. (Steamship Mutual) through Pioneer Insurance and Surety Corporation (Pioneer).
+White Gold received a Certificate of Entry and Acceptance and Pioneer issued receipts acknowledging payments.
+When White Gold failed to pay its account in full, Steamship Mutual refused to renew the coverage and later sued White Gold for collection of the unpaid balance.

 Issues:

-- Must Pioneer obtain a separate license as insurance agent or broker for Steamship Mutual despite its existing certificate of authority?
+• Does Pioneer need a separate license as insurance agent or broker to act for Steamship Mutual?

 Ruling: